How was the South Carolina Public Employee Benefit Authority (PEBA) established?

 Who oversees the day-to-day operations?

-David K. Avant was appointed to serve as the interim executive director of PEBA effective January 1, 2013.
-As executive director, Mr. Avant oversees the day-to-day operations of PEBA and will report directly to the PEBA board.
+Peggy G. Boykin, CPA, was appointed to serve as the interim executive director of PEBA effective July 28, 2014.
+As executive director, Mrs. Boykin oversees the day-to-day operations of PEBA and will report directly to the PEBA board.

 What has happened to the funds employees and employers have contributed to the South Carolina Retirement Systems and the Employee Insurance Program?